-We would all enjoy the freedom of being able to travel independently whenever we want.
-For this reason, many of us rely mainly on cars to get to work, school, shopping, and social events.
-Therefore, for many young adults, obtaining a driver's license is very important.
+We would all enjoy the freedom of being able to travel independently whenever we need to.
+For this reason, many of us rely predominantly on cars to get to work, school, shopping, and social events.
+For many young adults, getting a driver's license is very important.

-Each state has individual driving regulations.
-People with epilepsy are required to report their condition to their state's Bureau of Motor Vehicles (BMV).
-However, states differ regarding the identity of the person required to report.
-Some states require doctors to report patients with epilepsy.
-Other states require patients to sign a simple form at the time of license application or renewal, declaring they will notify the BMV of changes in their health status or driving ability.
+In the United States, each state has its own driving rules.
+People with epilepsy are required to report their condition to the Department of Motor Vehicles (DMV).
+However, states differ about the identity of the person who has to report.
+Some states require the doctor to report the patient.
+Other states ask patients to sign a simple form at the time of application for a license or license renewal.
+On the form, the patients state that they will notify the DMV of changes in their health status or driving ability.

-When a person with epilepsy wishes to drive for the first time, he or she will need to fill out an application.
-When someone who already holds a driver's license is newly diagnosed with epilepsy, that person is responsible for notifying the BMV.
+When a person with epilepsy wishes to drive for the first time, an application will need to be filled out.
+When someone who already holds a driver's license is newly diagnosed with epilepsy, that person is responsible to notify the DMV.

-Individuals with uncontrolled seizures have a higher risk of accidents if they drive.
+Individuals with uncontrolled seizures have a higher risk of an accident if they drive.
 That is why doctors advise patients with seizures that they should not drive until their seizures are under control.
-If a well-controlled patient has a seizure after the doctor makes a medicine change, the patient may or may not be able to continue driving.
+If a well-controlled patient has a seizure after the doctor changes the medication, the patient may or may not be able to continue driving.

 Seizures are unpredictable, and even a small seizure at the wrong time can lead to an injury or death.
 The best solution, if possible, is to get the seizures under control.
-The best way to do this is to work together with your doctor to get on the right treatment and to honestly discuss your seizures with your health care provider.
+The best way to do this is to work together with your doctor to get on the right treatment and to honestly discuss your seizures with him or her.

-This information is subject to change.
-Please contact your state's BMV office and your local doctor for the most current information.
+Information is subject to change.
+Please contact your state's DMV office and your doctor for the most current information.